 The fabric for my plaid skirt was bought on a trip to London about 3 years ago and it was from one of the wonderful Goldhawk Road fabric shops.
 I love the red, black ivory grey colourway.
 The chunky sweater is one that my mum knitted for me on her machine and I trimmed it myself with narrow knitted tubes for a mock cabled effect.
 The pure wool yarn is by Rowan Yarns and is very cosy and warm to wear.
 Thick tights, black boots and a cream RTW parker will finish it all off.

-Now, I thought it might be fun if I rounded off this post by sharing a few fun and little known, festive facts about me….so here goes…
+Now, you’ve seen my festive outfits, so now I thought it might be fun if I rounded off this post by sharing a few fun and little known, festive facts about me….so here goes…

 - My top two favourite Christmas pop songs are Last Christmas by Wham and Driving Home for Christmas by Chris Rea